prestoncabe/dmn-benefit-toolbox/README.md

 # DMN Benefit Toolbox

-**Scaffolding for modeling public benefits' eligibility logic with [Decision Model and Notation (DMN)](https://www.omg.org/dmn/).**
+**Use [DMN](https://www.omg.org/dmn/) and [FEEL](https://docs.camunda.io/docs/components/modeler/feel/what-is-feel/) to create APIs and Screeners for public benefit rules.**

 ## Motivation

 Why spend hours troubleshooting low-level logic that is barely related to the benefit rules you are trying to model?

-Why build benefit models from scratch when there are so many concepts that are shared between them?
+Why build benefit models and screeners from scratch when there are so many concepts that are shared between implementations?

-***DMN Benefit Toolbox simplifies benefit logic and makes managing executable rules easier for subject matter experts.***
+***DMN Benefit Toolbox simplifies the management of rules and screeners for subject matter experts.***

 ## Get Started